blutag-dev/alexa-unit-test-simple-mock/README.md

 Unit test using Alexa ASK SDK using bespoken tools, mocha and nock

 ###### Why
-A lot of examples on the bespoken site including this simple example https://github.com/bespoken/super-simple-unit-testing use the older versions of the Alexa SDK (before 2.0) or use the YAML version of unit testing.
+A lot of examples on the bespoken site including this simple example https://github.com/bespoken/super-simple-unit-testing use the older versions of the Alexa SDK (before ASK) or use the YAML version of unit testing.
 I wanted to use the ASK SDK with Mocha and Chai.

 ###### Unit-Testing Pieces